Recap: Supernatural S 02 E 13 Houses Of The Holy

 - Christianity is Catholic: With priests and last rites.

-- Cover Identity Anomaly: Sam and Dean pose as regular churchgoers who've just moved into the neighbourhood, but they don't know the name of their previous priest.
+- Cover Identity Anomaly: Sam and Dean pose as regular churchgoers who've just moved into the neighborhood, but they don't know the name of their previous priest.

 - Creepy Basement: The storm cellar at Carl Gully's house, with scratch marks, a fingernail embedded in the wall, and a body under the floor.

-- Dark Secret: The victims all have this.
+- Dark Secret: The victims all have one.

 - Divine Intervention